Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 You want to make sure the diamond also appears white in relation to its setting.
 A J graded diamond will appear white when paired with a darker setting, like one made of yellow gold or rose gold.
 The diamond, however, will likely appear tinted if placed in a white gold or platinum setting.

 On the other hand, an H diamond will appear colorless in any type of precious metal.
 Look at the picture above of the 5.11ct Radiant Cut diamond from Abe Mor.
 It’s an H/VS1 graded diamond is a simple platinum setting and it looks gorgeous.

 We recommend choosing a 5 Carat Diamond in the nearly colorless range of G to I. These diamonds appear clear and colorless to the naked eye and will cost much less than those in the D to F range.

 Remember that Cut is the element that most drastically impacts a diamond’s beauty.
 With an exceptionally well-cut diamond, like those in the Brian Gavin Signature Hearts and Arrows Diamond collection, the harder it is to notice Color.
 We recommend spending more on Diamond Cut than Diamond Color, no matter the carat weight.

 Ask a diamond expert to help you assess Diamond Color.

+This article covers all the tricks you use to get the best bang for your buck.
+If you want to discuss retailers, this article shows you the best places to buy diamond rings.
 Our goal is to help you find the most exceptional 5 Carat Diamond at an excellent price point.
 We want you to spend your budget where it truly matters—and scale back in areas that will go unnoticed.

 Most importantly, we recommend reviewing every 5 Carat Diamond yourself or having an expert assist you.